smarter-sh/community/contributors/guide/contributor-cheatsheet/README.md

 ### Branch Strategy

-The Kubernetes project uses a _"Fork and Pull"_ workflow that is standard to GitHub.
+The Smarter project uses a _"Fork and Pull"_ workflow that is standard to GitHub.
 In git terms, your personal fork is referred to as the _"`origin`"_ and the actual project's git repository is called _"`upstream`"_.
 To keep your personal branch (`origin`) up to date with the project (`upstream`), it must be